Canon T6i vs Nikon D2X

 Studio photographers will appreciate that the Nikon D2X (unlike the T6i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the T6i and the D2X have been discontinued, but can regularly be found used on eBay.
+Both the T6i and the D2X have been discontinued, but can regularly be found used on ebay.
 The D2X was replaced by the Nikon D2Xs, while the T6i was followed by the Canon T7i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the T6i and D2X can be found, respectively, in the Canon T6i Manual (free pdf) or the online Nikon D2X Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon T6i and the Nikon D2X?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.